CSS-Tricks/serverless/src/content/ssgs/scully.md

 logo: "/images/scullyio.svg"
 ---

-Scully is an enterprise-ready SSG framework for Angular projects that makes Jamstack easy and wicked-fast sites possible for even the biggest projects.
+Scully is an SSG toolchain for Angular projects, making it possible to build extremely fast Angular websites and apps with Angular.